 Note: This feature only works for ACL controlled projects, see Per project access control.

 Users with the Can manage ACL rules for a project privilege (see Access control) can also manage users in projects with access control turned on through the project page.
-You can add users, or remove them from a project, or make them owners of it.
+The interface allows you to: